EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?* An interesting extention of this project would be if it could be linked to a program that monitors and records the water requirments of plants.
 This could aid in the care and maintenance of garden beds and pot plants in a water efficient way.
 Furthermore if it could be scaled up to monitor a whole garden or field it could provide prevent over/underwatering thereby saving water promoting healthier growth.
+With the Earth Analyzer and the Robitic arm I considered a possible alteration of this project being on wheels and have the testing nails on a robotic arm, it could potentially drive backwards and forwards and water a line of pot plants rather than just one.
+Another alteration with only the robotic arm and a way to rotate the project (another motor) required could be to set the electronics in the middle of some pland that it would then turn and water a number of them rather than one, having this set up would also hide the project from view.